-Cornstarch: Adding 2 tsp of cornstarch in the cookies will help them get a softer texture and your cookies will bake thick.
+Cornstarch: Adding 2 teaspoon of cornstarch in the cookies will help them get a softer texture and your cookies will bake thick.

 Cocoa: Unsweetened natural cocoa powder works best here.
 But you could also swap it for Dutch processed too.

 How to make chocolate cookie dough:

 - Next beat in softened cream cheese.
 Then beat one room temperature egg in.

-- Next add and mix vanilla and espresso.
+- Next add and mix in vanilla and espresso.

-- Sift all the dry ingredients together over wet and fold to form cookie dough.
-Also fold in chocolate chips.
+- Fold in Dry Ingredients: Sift all the dry ingredients together over wet and fold to form cookie dough.
+Fold in chocolate chips at this stage.